The pool table maintenance & cleaning

 c) if your cloth is new and you want to restore it in perfect conditions, take it off and have it cleaned by a professional cleaner.

 To keep the table performances high, it is of the greatest importance to periodically replace the cloth.
 The frequency with which this will be required closely depends on how intensely a table is used (and on how it is used), therefore it cannot be estimated beforehand.

-Clean the handrails and the other surfaces (including the metal or chrome-plated ones) using a damp cloth, to eliminate dust and dirt residuals.
+Clean the handrails and the other surfaces using a damp cloth, to eliminate dust and dirt residuals.